-You’ll be spoiled for choice with hundreds of co-working spaces, a myriad of Starbucks and cafes with excellent internet connection for your virtual work, as well as affordable and reliable transport.
+You’ll be spoiled for choice with hundreds of co-working spaces, a myriad of Starbucks and cafes with excellent internet connection for your virtual work.
+As well as affordable and reliable transport to work remotely.

 Going north, you might want to stop by Medellin, Colombia.
 Investments in technology and infrastructure have made this place extremely attractive.
 This city will go easy on your wallet and wear out your dancing shoes.

 Taghazout, Morocco, a charming fishing village on the Atlantic coast.
 Although not very popular as a long-term destination, it is especially appealing to Europeans when they want to get away from the harsh winters.
-A comfortable, secluded place to do your best work.
+A comfortable, secluded place to do your best work remotely.

-As you can see, if you’re the kind of enterprising individual that isn’t afraid to break out of the mold of the daily grind, there are plenty of opportunities to kickstart your nomadic adventures.
-Pick your starting point and get ready for a spontaneous digital journey.
+As you can see, if you’re the kind of enterprising individual that isn’t afraid to break out of the mould of the daily grind, there are plenty of opportunities to kickstart your nomadic adventures.
+Pick your starting point, work remotely, and get ready for a spontaneous digital journey.